-Hunter, a Republican, was the representative for Indiana's 8th congressional district from 1877 to 1879.
+Hunter was the representative for Indiana’s 8th congressional district and was a Republican.
+He served from 1877 to 1879.

 From Mar 1867 to Mar 1879, Hunter missed 330 of 1,896 roll call votes, which is 17.4%.
 This is better than the median of 22.6% among the lifetime records of representatives serving in Mar 1879.
 The chart below reports missed votes over time.

 |Dec 1867-Feb 1868||142||11||7.7%||11th|

 |Dec 1873-Feb 1874||78||6||7.7%||22nd|